 Simply showing up on their doorstep (in a guise not often spotted in rural America), in their section at the restaurant or their checkout isle at the grocery store, I became a mirror.
 I reflected back their own unfulfilled dreams, desires and fears.
 And occasionally, I was lucky enough to inspire.
-For example: meet Freda, a remarkable woman (and Warm Showers host) in Gautier, Alabama.
+For example: meet a remarkable woman in Gautier, Alabama.
 I stayed with her over a weekend; in her listing on Warm Showers, she clearly states she doesn’t host cyclists on weekend — but it’s fine to ask anyway.
-I asked, since the weather was wetter than a whale’s back and luckily, Freda didn’t want to turn me away.
+I did ask, since the weather was wetter than a whale’s back and luckily, she didn’t turn me away.

 I decided to stay.
-Freda’s honesty won me over — and the fact that staying in the rain would put a real damper on my weekend (pun intended).
-Freda’s daughter didn’t end up being around but her grand-daughters were.
-After a refreshing rest day with Freda and the girls (one about eight I believe and the other an early teen), I was reluctant to leave.
-Freda and I kept in touch and she sent me pictures and once, a video of the girls at a Mardi Gras parade.
+Her honesty won me over — and the fact that staying in the rain would put a real damper on my weekend (pun intended).
+The woman’s daughter didn’t end up being around, but her grand-daughters were.
+After a refreshing rest day with around her and the girls (one about eight I believe and the other an early teen), I was reluctant to leave.
+The woman and I kept in touch and she sent me pictures and once, a video of the girls at a Mardi Gras parade.
 She said they’d only let her snap away because she was sending them to me — apparently I made an impression on them as a solo girl, adventuring by bike.